On Picard Number and Dimension of Algebraic Homogeneous Spaces: Introduction

 Note that all projective homogeneous spaces $X$ are Fano varieties.
-For homogeneous Fano varieties, the estimate $\rho(X)\cdot (i_X - 1) \leq \dim X$ is known after the generalized Mukai conjecture, see \cite[Corollary 5.4]{BCDD}.
-However, our inequalities do not from this result.
+For homogeneous Fano varieties, the generalized Mukai conjecture holds true, see \cite[Corollary~5.4]{BCDD}.
+However, our inequalities do not follow from this result.
 In Remark \ref{Mukai}, we provide an example when our inequalities give a stronger bound.
 Also, the methods we use are quite different as we work directly with algebraic groups not using geometric tools as in \cite{BCDD}.

-As an application of our results, suppose that $X$ is a rational projective variety which is homogeneous for an algebraic (not necessarily affine) group.
-It is known that in this case $X$ is homogeneous for a semisimple affine algebraic group (see, for example, \cite[Theorems 1.3.1 and 4.1.1]{Br2}).
-So, the inequalities we prove in this paper allow to show that certain algebraic varieties are not homogeneous for any algebraic group.